Rochester Society For The Prevention Of Cruelty To Children

 How does Rochester Society For The Prevention Of Cruelty To Children spend its money?

 Rochester Society For The Prevention Of Cruelty To Children directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Rochester Society For The Prevention Of Cruelty To Children tax-deductible?